-At the Post Chicken and Beer, chef Brett Smith pays homage to Nashville-style hot chicken by slathering fried bone-in pieces with a mix of house-made habanero hot sauce, pork and chicken fats, and cider vinegar.
+At the Post Chicken and Beer, chef Brett Smith pays homage to Nashville-style hot chicken by slathering fried bone-in pieces with a mix of house-made poblano-jalapeño hot sauce, pork and chicken fats, and cider vinegar.
 The result is a tangy, spicy coating that delivers an oh-so-pleasant tingle.
-Smith’s inspiration came from Nashville’s OG: Prince’s Hot Chicken Shack, where the dish was created in the mid-1930s.
+Smith’s inspiration came from Nashville’s OG Prince’s Hot Chicken Shack, where the dish was created in the mid-1930s.
 Bonus: Since the coating is made with tapioca and rice flours and potato starch, the Post’s iteration is also gluten free.
 Multiple locations.

 Work & Class

-About a year ago, chef-owner Dana Rodriguez created a stellar chickpea-flour-coated, gluten-free fried chicken special to bring in more business during football games.
+About four-and-a-half years ago, chef-owner Dana Rodriguez created a stellar chickpea-flour-coated, gluten-free fried chicken special to bring in more business during football games.
 It’s not easy to tear Broncos fans from their TVs, but her plan worked: Diners line up for the $10 trio of pieces, which usually sell out by 7 p.m.
 2500 Larimer St., 303-292-0700

 Avery Brewing Co.